niki9209/Customer-Churn-Prediction/README.md

  By predicting customer churn, the company can proactively design retention strategies to keep these customers, thereby improving customer satisfaction and reducing financial loss.

- ** Tools Required**:
+ Tools Required:
-  Python (with libraries such as pandas, scikit-learn, matplotlib, seaborn, etc.)
+1. Python (with libraries such as pandas, scikit-learn, matplotlib, seaborn, etc.)
- ● Jupyter Notebook
+2. Jupyter Notebook